harelsegev/harelsegev.github.io/content/posts/Home Adventures/Home Adventures! A Prefetch File in $I30 Slack, PyInstaller & Prefetch Hash Cracking/index.md

-The prefetch file was created at 23:14:57, probably right after `floss64.exe` was first executed.
+The Prefetch file was created at 23:14:57, probably right after `floss64.exe` was first executed.
 We can also see a last modification time at 23:25:35.
 If I were to find this Prefetch file in the MFT, and this last modification timestamp were from `$STANDATD_INFORMATION`, I would say that it indicates the last execution time of `floss64.exe`.
 However, this timestamp is from $I30 slack, so this might not be the case.

 I know what you think - $I30 timestamps should mirror those in the `$STANDATD_INFORMATION` attribute!
 And you are absolutely right.
 But $I30 entries, as opposed to MFT entries, can move around throughout their lifetime.
 When a file is created or deleted in a directory, $I30 entries of other files in the directory may be unallocated, and then reallocated in a different place.
 This entry could have been unallocated while the Prefetch file was still active!
 In this case, the entry may contain outdated information.